graysongroepper/sphinx-template/source/Outline/index.rst

 Outline
 =======

-**Thesis:** Tutorial on building your own USB Rubber Ducky using a Digipark and
+**Thesis:** Tutorial on building your own USB Rubber Ducky using a Digispark and
     Arduino.

 * Step 1 - Download and setup Arduino for the Digispark.